SigmaHQ/pySigma-plugin-directory/README.md

-# pySigma-backend-directory
+# pySigma-plugin-directory
-Directory of pySigma backends
+Directory of pySigma backend, processing pipeline and validator projects.